 As you negotiate this language, please be aware that, generally, it is never a good idea to agree to a straight 50/50 split of college tuition at the time of divorce, especially if your children are very young.
 You never know what your financial situation will be ten, even fifteen years into the future.

 The exact amount is usually calculated at the time a college is chosen and is based upon mom and dad’s salaries at that time.

 Have questions about your child’s college tuition costs?
-Get answers to all your questions and start safeguarding your future today by scheduling a free attorney consultation.
+Get answers to all your questions and start safeguarding your future today by scheduling a attorney consultation.
 Call us at 888-888-0919 to claim your appointment, or please click the button below.